-2014 TOTAL EMISSIONS
+2015 TOTAL EMISSIONS

-Total emissions in 2014 were equivalent to 12,115 metric tons of carbon dioxide (mT CO_2e), 9,663 mT of which were from electricity consumption, 2,404 mT were from steam consumption and 48 mT were from natural gas consumption.
-This is a reduction of 21% below the 2004 baseline of 15,397 mT.
-Emissions intensity (the total emissions of a building relative to its size) per attendee4 amounted to $4.910^{-5}$ lbs $CO_2e/sf/attendee$.
-The emissions related to the SEA Office are excluded from the data in this section in order to provide a more accurate year-to-year comparison.
+Total emissions in 2015 were equivalent to 12,912 metric tons of carbon dioxide (MT CO_2e), 10,522 MT of which were from electricity consumption, 2,344 MT were from steam consumption and 46.4 MT were from natural gas consumption.
+This is a reduction of 16% below the 2004 baseline of 15,397 MT.
+Emissions intensity (the total emissions of a building relative to its size) per attendee26 amounted to 4.910-5 lbs. $CO_2e/sf/$ attendee.27

 Measuring progress against the DLCC's own historical performance is the main focus of this report, but it is also important to note how actual emissions compare to the facility's originally predicted performance.
-Based on the source breakdown present in the BHKR energy model5 and current emissions factors, the theoretical baseline building used to predict the DLCC's energy performance would produce 15,813.9 mTCO2e annually.
-As a result of the sustainable components integrated into the building's original design and improvements made, the DLCC has saved an accumulated total of 38,519 mT CO2e from this baseline since 2004.
+Based on the source breakdown present in the BHKR energy model28 and current emissions factors, the theoretical baseline building used to predict the DLCC's energy performance would produce 15,814 MT CO2e annually.
+As a result of the sustainable components integrated into the building's original design and improvements made, the DLCC has saved an accumulated total of 41,421 MT CO2e from this baseline since 2004.